MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### New keywords `requires` and `concept`

 New keywords **`requires`** and **`concept`** have been added to the Microsoft C++ compiler.
-If you attempt to use either one as an identifier in [/std:c++latest](../build/reference/std-specify-language-standard-version.md) mode, the compiler will raise C2059: `syntax error`.
+If you attempt to use either one as an identifier in [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) mode, the compiler will raise C2059: `syntax error`.

 ### Constructors as type names disallowed

-Constructor names are no longer considered injected-class-names when they appear in a qualified name after an alias to a class template specialization.
-Previously, it allowed the use of constructors as a type name to declare other entities.
+The compiler no longer considers constructor names as injected-class-names in this case: when they appear in a qualified name after an alias to a class-template specialization.
+Previously, constructors were usable as a type name to declare other entities.
 The following example now produces C3646: `'TotalDuration': unknown override specifier`:

 ```cpp
 #include <chrono>